“I wish I’d known earlier about Adult ADHD.”

-My online training, for ADHD individuals and couples, will explain the details—and solutions—you need; estimated arrival: late spring, 2020: ADHD Success Training.
+My online training, for ADHD individuals and couples, will explain the details—and solutions—you need; estimated arrival: winter, 2020: ADHD Success Training.

 What price did you pay for society’s widespread ignorance about ADHD?

 Please share them in a comment to help educate the public.